openmrs/openmrs-module-bedmanagement/owa/README.md

 > An front-end React app for the _admin_ side of bed management: management of admisson locations, addition & removal of beds, setup of bed layouts, ... etc.

+## Installation / Production Use
+The Bed Management UI OWA will be automatically deployed upon installing the Bed Management module.

 ## Developer Guide
 > This OWA uses [yarn](https://yarnpkg.com/en/) as a package manager and for its build tasks.
 #### Local dev setup